gettilled/tilled-example-monorepo/apple-pay-example-netlify/README.md

 ### Verifying your Domain for Apple Pay

  1. In this example, we have already added [**Tilled's Apple Domain Verification File**](https://api.tilled.com/apple-developer-merchantid-domain-association) and it should be reachable at  `/.well-known/apple-developer-merchantid-domain-association` in the domain path.
-You can find the file in the repo here.<sup> <strong>(this will be gone, and the "here" will be hyperlinked)</sup></strong>
+You can find the file in the repo [here](apple-pay-example-ngrok/.well-known/apple-developer-merchantid-domain-association).
 	- Make sure the file is accessible in your domain at `https://YOURDOMAIN.com/.well-known/apple-developer-merchantid-domain-association`.
-The page should either show the contents of what is shown here <sub> <strong> (this will be gone, and the "here" will be hyperlinked) </sub></strong> or the file should be automatically downloaded when visiting the page.
+The page should either show the contents of what is shown [here](apple-pay-example-ngrok/.well-known/apple-developer-merchantid-domain-association) or the file should be automatically downloaded when visiting the page.
 2. After confirming that your file is being hosted and is accessible, you will need to utilize Tilled's API to [**Create an Apple Domain**](https://docs.tilled.com/api#tag/ApplePayDomains), which will verify the Domain through Apple.

 <p align ="center">